culibraries/documentation/docs/pages/markdown guide.md

 `Apps`

-1. Dropdown menus should be highlighted by italics marked up by using a single asterix
+1. Dropdown menus should be highlighted by italics marked up by using a single asterisk

 *Dropdowns*